 1/4 cup Ragi flour (naachni)

 2 tsp Ginger green chilli paste (to be adjusted)

 1/4 cup Corriander leaves …chopped

 1. First thing that needs to be done for making the sweet potato parathas, is to steam the sweet potatoes in a pressure cooker or microwave.

 2. Peel and grate the sweet potatoes.
 Add to it the above mentioned ingredients and knead to a semi soft dough using water as required.

-3. Make small balls out of it and start rolling circular discs for the paratha.
+3. Make small balls out of it, dust with some flour and start rolling circular discs for the paratha.
 Heat a griddle and roast the parathas on it on both sides using homemade ghee.

 4. Serve the delicious and nutritious Rataalyache Parathe with some tomato ketchup, green corriander chutney and fresh curds.

 This is an excellent idea for tiffins too.
 Dough can prepared beforehand and stored in the refrigerator.
 Do try variations by adding flours of your choice or even some grated paneer.
 Njoy it for breakfast lunch or dinner with some curds and achaar (pickle).